Are you considering a career in either property or community association management?

 So, how do you know which of these jobs is right for you?

-Below, we’ll go into the differences between property management and community association management.
-That way, you will be able to decide which job suits you best.
+Below, we’ll discuss the differences between property and community association management.
+That way, you can decide which job suits you best.

 Property Management

 Do you enjoy helping tenants find their dream homes?
-Do you dream of helping residential areas run their businesses well?
+Do you dream of assisting residential areas to run their businesses well?

-If so, then becoming a property manager would be a great career path for you.
+If so, becoming a property manager would be a great career path for you.

 Property managers often work directly with those living in the homes in a community.
 These homes can range from apartments to vacation residences.